rynmurdock/rynmurdock.github.io/writing/generative_recommenders.md

 individual artists, researchers, and engineers can do: let some light in, contribute to open projects, and do our best to steer as well as we can, while pushing to make impactful tech less harmful and more useful.

+# Related work (Revision 5/25/2025)

+Returning to this idea, I've found and read through more previous work, including [Generative Recommendation: Towards Next-generation Recommender Paradigm
+](https://arxiv.org/abs/2304.03516), which is especially relevant & conditions model edits, generation, and retrieval on instructions, user embeddings from existing recommender systems, and averaged CLIP embeddings.
+This approach decouples generation from the recommender systems, which allows for models that are trained specifically for predicting from preferrence data.

+While this approach allows for creating models specifically trained to predict from preferrence data, in the case of user embeddings from a separate recommender system, this could require re-training to account for drift over time.
+In the case of averaged CLIP embeddings, the approach is similar to this work, though I'd expect important information to be lost in the averaging.
+Conditioning on a sequence of representaions of preferred media seems like a promising direction.

 ----